swuecho/swuecho.github.io/_posts/2015-11-08-keep-moving.md

 However, I find moving is good thing for me.

-## move means say goodbye to old thing and habit, and face new.
+move means say goodbye to old thing and habit, and face new.

 something can be changed in the process

-## move may bring new opportunities
+may bring new opportunities

 {% highlight bash %}